jdkunesh/jdkunesh.github.io/colophon.md

 ## Design & imagery

-I am using the [Raster Simple Grid System](https://rsms.me/raster/), and images are my own.
+I am using a CSS Grid System of my own design.
+Images are my own.
 Logos, copyrights and trademarks are mostly held by the organizations for whom I did the work.

 This is a hand-built portfolio site producing using open source tools and free hosting, as God, Goddess, ur-mind, collective spirit or whatever intended.